jorgebarmza/jorge_barrios_website/_pages/about.md

 I work at <a href='https://labs.google/'>Google Labs</a>  building new GenAI tools for creators.
 I'm a backend developer 👨🏻‍💻 specializing in machine learning applications.
 My favorite thing in the world is collaborating to create products that bring people joy.

-For recreation 🌈 I run trails, study math, share stories with friends, and donate to effective charities.
+For recreation 🌈 I run trails, study math, share stories with friends, and donate to charity.

 You can reach me via email (`contact@jorgebar.com`) or social media (`@itsjorgebar`) 📲